Laneceya Russ-Martin, MS

-Jamila Taylor is the Director of Health Care Reform and Senior Fellow at The Century Foundation, where she leads TCF’s work to build on the Affordable Care Act and develop the next generation of health reform to achieve high-quality, affordable, and universal coverage in America.
+Jamila Taylor is the President & CEO of the National WIC Association.
 A renowned women’s health expert, Taylor also works on issues related to reproductive rights and justice, focusing on the structural barriers to access to health care, racial and gender disparities in health outcomes, and the intersections between health care and economic justice.

 past board members

 Founding Board Member & Treasurer (2017-2023)